-Introduction to Swift Closures in 2023
+Introduction to Swift Closures

 In this article we’ll explore closures, an alternative way of grouping code.
 Know what closures are, its difference to functions, and when best to use it.